 Forums and communities

 We all get stuck from time to time.
 In many cases, someone else has already encountered the same problem and solved it.
 This is what communities are for, people helping each other out.
-There are many communities out there; the ones I participate in are the Microsoft MSDN SQL Server Forums and Stack Exchange..
+There are many communities out there; the ones I participate in are the Microsoft Q&A (used to be Microsoft MSDN and Technet forums) and Stack Exchange..

 Also, Microsoft has a great page summarizing options for asking for help and providing feedback to Microsoft.